bluecurrent/HomeAssistantAPI/docs/source/file-overview/integration-overview.md

 ### \_\_init\_\_.py

-Contains the setup method, the Connector Class that handles all incomming data from the api.
-And the BlueCurrentEntity class that all the platforms inherit.
-It adds device info to the entities and connects the dispatcher to listen for data updates.
+Contains the setup method, the Connector Class that handles all incoming data from the api and the BlueCurrentEntity class that all the platforms inherit.
+It also adds device info to the entities and connects the dispatcher to listen for data updates.

+## Tests

+### \_\_init\_\_.py

+Contains the method `init_integration` which starts the BlueCurrent integration with a single platform (sensor, switch or button) and test data.

+### Other test files

+The other test files contain tests for the file referenced in the name.